Ananym/welcome-to-nexus/character/99-equipment.md

 ## Weapons

 **Warriors**: Cheap option, titanium blade.
 Expensive option, cutlass skully (BoD!).
-The level 99 flamespear has its uses but those uses are mostly 'leeching people in atg1/2', as a weapon in more typical caves it doesn't meaningfully outdo the cutlass.
-Notably the level 99 warrior etched spear from the taik'pae quest is dreadful, never make this thing.
+The level 99 flamespear has its uses but those uses are mostly 'leeching people in atg1/2'.
+In more typical caves it doesn't meaningfully outdo the cutlass.
+Notably the level 99 warrior etched spear from the taik'pae quest is dreadful, never make it.
 Similarly, both Chung Ryong scale and enchanted Chung Ryong scale are outclassed by the cheap titanium blade.

 **Rogues**: Cheap option, blood/nimble blade.
 Expensive option, cutlass skully.
 It doesn't hurt to carry a polearm (or featherlight) if hunting with a mage.
 Strictly speaking the 99 Rogue Etched Blade from the Taik'pae quest is the strongest level 99 weapon, but 99 through il-san generally doesn't last long enough for most people to be willing to wait for the ten days involved in the quest.

 **Casters**: Both poets and mages only really benefit from the mana on weapons, and weapons with large mana bonuses are very expensive and generally not affordable as a new player.
 A charm or surge will do just fine, as would NPC path weapons.
 As with rogues, the taik'pae etched weapons quest will let you access high-mana weapons at a low pricetag, but most people don't bother going to this level of effort for the 99-through-to-il-san period.
 Mages have a slightly stronger argument for chasing mana items than poets, since mages do benefit significantly from hitting the mana breakpoints where their attacks onehit monsters.

+**Carnages**: It's worth knowing about defensive weapons for carnages, as extra points of AC can be more valuable than extra stats in some cases.
+Examples of weapons that provide decent AC at 99 include the Hyun Moo's life lance, poet charms, and fox blades.

+The other applicable stat in carnages is Protection - you want to shoot for seven protection to make it harder for enemies to curse you.
+Each point is quite valuable but more than seven does nothing.
+Sources of protection at 99 include amber casques (2), mage/rogue/warrior shields (2), many hand items, cutlass skullies (2) and Sunrise fans (5), where sunrise fans also provide -3 AC.